SethHibpshman/IoT-Retrofit_OmniBreeze-DC2018/README.md

 ## What I Learned

-**IR protocol reverse engineering is not always clean.** The ESPHome `transmit_nec` helper didn't work with this fan - the bit timing didn't match.
-The fix was switching to raw pulse arrays hand-encoded from the working MicroPython implementation.
-Getting the exact 9000µs header, 4500µs gap, and 560/1690µs bit timings right made the difference.
+**IR protocol reverse engineering is not always clean.** The ESPHome transmit_nec helper did not work with this fan because the generated timing differed from what the receiver expected.
+Switching to raw pulse arrays solved the issue.
+Matching the 9000µs header, 4500µs gap, and 560/1690µs bit timing produced reliable operation.

-**Analog state detection is harder than it sounds.** Blue LEDs are less sensitive to standard LDRs than green or yellow light.
-Two physically adjacent LEDs (sleep breeze and the 1h timer) caused crosstalk that made both sensors read identically - indistinguishable in voltage alone.
-The fix was a software rule: if both are high, assume timer, never sleep.
+**Analog state detection is harder than it sounds.** Blue LEDs produced weaker responses from the LDRs than green or yellow LEDs.
+Two adjacent indicators, sleep breeze mode and the 1-hour timer LED, also created enough light leakage to generate nearly identical readings.
+A software rule resolves the ambiguity: when both sensors read high, the state is treated as a timer indicator rather than sleep mode.

-**ESPHome's feedback loop problem is real.** Syncing a template fan entity's displayed state back from hardware sensors without triggering the send callbacks took several iterations.
-The final working approach was a 1-second interval writing directly to the entity's internal state variables via `publish_state()`.
+**ESPHome's feedback loop problem is real.** Synchronizing the template fan entity with hardware sensor feedback without triggering command callbacks required several iterations.
+The final solution uses a one-second interval that updates the entity's internal state through publish_state().

-**Power supply research matters.** The fan contains a KP3310DP offline AC-DC regulator IC capable of 5V output.
-After researching the datasheet, it seemed like a clean internal power source for the ESP32 - but the 138mA current limit couldn't handle the ESP32's WiFi transmit spikes, causing brownout resets.
-The ESP32 ended up on a separate USB power supply.
+**Power supply research matters.** The fan contains a KP3310DP offline AC-DC regulator capable of providing 5V output.
+Datasheet review suggested it could power the ESP32 internally, but testing showed the 138mA current limit could not handle Wi-Fi transmission spikes.
+Brownout resets occurred regularly, so the ESP32 was moved to a dedicated USB power supply.

 ---

 ## What I Would Do Differently

-The ESP32 is powered by a USB cable that exits the fan, meaning two wall plugs are used total - one for the fan, one for the ESP32.
-Ideally a small isolated AC-DC module like the HLK-PM01 (5V/600mA, fully isolated from mains) would be wired internally to power everything from a single plug.
-The KP3310 research showed it wasn't viable for this, but the HLK-PM01 is a $3 drop-in solution that would clean this up completely.
+The ESP32 is currently powered through a USB cable routed outside the fan, requiring a second wall outlet.
+A small isolated AC-DC module such as the HLK-PM01 could be installed internally and power both the fan controller and ESP32 from a single plug.
+Testing showed the KP3310DP was not suitable for this role, but the HLK-PM01 would provide a straightforward solution.

 ---